WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ---
 {
   "title": "Installation FAQ",
-  "description": "Frequently asked questions about how to propperly install Wasabi Wallet.
+  "description": "Frequently asked questions about how to properly install Wasabi Wallet.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---